mozulamt/udemy-chef/README.md

 # udemy-chef
-remote repository for udemy chef fundimentals
+A remote repository for udemy chef fundimentals course.